-This is a super belated post, but I hate to miss the chance to self-depreciate in the name of honestly and solidarity.
+This is a super belated post, but I hate to miss the chance to self-depreciate in the name of honesty and solidarity.
 This is pre-Halloween, folks!
-Sorry, I have been too busy with photography to breath, but this might be worth resusitating.
+Sorry, I have been too busy with photography to breath, but this might be worth resuscitating.

 I find it ironic that my last post was about this perfectly happy day because today I was immature and I ruined this morning for my family.
 Here's a true story for you, because the world does not need another mom blogger pretending to be perfect (although I love many and gobble them up.
 Nom, nom, nom).